spessasus/spessasynth_core/docs/SpessaSynthProcessor-Class.md

 - messageData - Uint8Array, the message byte data **Excluding the 0xF0 byte!**
 - channelOffset - number, the channel offset for the message as they usually can only address the first 16 channels.
   For example, to send a system exclusive on channel 16, send a system exclusive for channel 0 and specify the channel offset to be 16.

-> [!TIP]
+!!!
+Tip

+    Refer to
-> Refer to [MIDI Implementation](https://github.com/spessasus/spessasynth_core/wiki/MIDI-Implementation#supported-system-exclusives) for the list of supported System Exclusives.
+    [MIDI Implementation](MIDI-Implementation.md) for the list of supported System Exclusives.

 ### controllerChange